 Rel-17 UAV tracking mechanism, including UAV location reporting, UAV presence monitoring, and list of Aerial UEs in a geographic area.

-(new capability) determine what is to be broadcast in a container, transparent to gNB.
+(new capability) determine all the UAV(s) that locates in the same area i.e. cell, and include the UAV IDs of those UAV in a UAV container.

 UAS NF transfer a UAV container to RAN by invoking the AMF_nonUE N2 message transfer service.
 AMF further forwards the UAV container to RAN using an NG-AP non-UE associated signal/procedure.

 The AMF selected by the UAS NF can be any AMF.